Café du Parc

 • It's French, and you can eat en plein aire — it's about as romantic as a restaurant can be without candlelight at Café du Parc.

 • If you’re pressed for time, the servers are friendly and fast.
-But if you have questions about some of chef Antoine Westermann’s dishes inspired by the classic French cuisine de grand-mère, they’re happy to take the time to answer.
+But if you have questions about some of the executive chef Gyo Santa’s dishes inspired by the classic French cuisine de grand-mère, they’re happy to take the time to answer.

 • People-watching is always a great pastime in Washington, D.C., since the capital attracts visitors from all over the world.
 From your table at the Forbes Travel Guide Recommended restaurant, you'll also enjoy views of the Capitol, the Washington Monument, and the often-overlooked executive branch office building.